JulianKnodt/pars3d/readme.md

 FBX importer/exporter.
 I also added PLY because I wanted to be able to visualize values on edges/faces/vertices, and PLY has great support for vertex colors.

+Another benefit of this library is that the original polygon format will be preserved.
+For quad and triangle meshes, all faces will be stack allocated, meaning that traversal is efficient, and there are only a handful of larger allocations.
+If your mesh consists of many polygonal faces with more than 4 edges, they will be heap allocated.
+I haven't seen a mesh with mostly polygonal faces, so I think the trade-off is well worth it.

 ##### Comparison to Alternatives

-Assimp - C, I/O for FBX is a bit buggy, more feature complete than this library fbxcel - Rust, requires deep knowledge of the FBX file format, deprecated
+Assimp - C, I/O for FBX is a bit buggy, more feature complete than this library

+fbxcel - Rust, requires deep knowledge of the FBX file format, deprecated